...

 Instant Insights, Zero Coding with our No-Code Predictive Analytics Solution

-The ABC analysis in general, can be used to
+The ABC analysis can be used to:

-• determine priorities for improvement in a process
+• Determine priorities for improvement in a process,

-• or help to identify the causes of a problem.
+• Identify the causes of a problem.

 inventory abc analysis